Back to the full dot-point answer

 A transformer is two coils wound around a common iron core.
 AC in the primary coil produces a changing magnetic flux in the core.
 The same changing flux passes through the secondary coil, inducing an EMF.

-What is power transmission losses?Show answer
+What are power transmission losses?Show answer

 What is voltage at the load?Show answer